 By the way you can buy a copy of the Easy Lenormand set here, and despite now having an undisclosed (in case my husband reads this) number of Lenormand decks, this one, based on the original Dondorf is still one of my favourites, although I trimmed the borders.

 Since that very first Lenormand course I’m now grateful to have also studied with some other remarkable Lenormand teachers including Mary Greer, Rana George, Donnaleigh de la Rose and Bjorn Meuris – to find the way the language works best for me to interpret clearly.
-There are a few varied approaches to reading Lenormand, but for me once I learned the traditional Method of Distance system with the World Divination Association all the rest seemed to fall into place.
+There are a few varied approaches to reading Lenormand, but for me once I learned the traditional Method of Distance system all the rest seemed to fall into place.
 Like any new language, sometimes it still eludes me, but other times it speaks so literally and clearly that it is mind blowing.

 I wonder what came first in my psyche, the swap cards or the Lenormand?
 Did I always know where I would be today?
 There really are no coincidences in life are there.